“All disease begins in the gut.”

 Dysregulated gut flora has been linked to diseases ranging from autism and depression to autoimmune conditions like Hashimoto’s, inflammatory bowel disease, and metabolic conditions like type 2 diabetes.
 For more on this, have a look at our 8 signs of an unhealthy gut article.

-So what compromises our gut flora?
+What compromises our gut flora?

 Several features of modern living directly contribute to unhealthy gut flora: